seanjgildea/SoftwareEngineeringNotes/awsSolutionsArchitect.md

 - RDS is NOT serverless ( Aurora is the exception to the rule )
 - Aurora Serverless is Serverless

+## Athena

+- Interactive query service that makes it easy to analyze data
+- Works with JSON, Apache Parquet and Apache ORC data formats

+### Read Replicas

+- Read Replica's can be Multi-AZ
+- Can be used to increase performance
+- Must have backups turned on
+- Can be in different regions
+- Can be Aurora or Mysql
+- Can be promoted to Master but this will break Read Replica

-### RDS Backups and Read Replicas
+### RDS Backups

 - Two types of database backups ( Automated Backups and Database Snapshots )
-- Read Replica's can be Multi-AZ, used to increase performance, must have backups turned on, can be in diff regions, can be Aurora or Mysql and finally, can be promoted to Master but this will break Read Replica
 - Encryption at rest supported for MySQL, Oracle, SQL Server, PostgreSQL, MariaDB and Aurora
 - Encryption is doing using the AWS Key Management System (KMS)
 - Once RDS instance is encryped, the data stored at rest in underlying storage is also encrypted ( automated backups, read replicas and snapshots )

+### Redshift

+- 1 day retention period backups by default
+- max retention period is 35 days
+- always maintains at least 3 copies of your data
+- can also async replicate data to s3 in another region for DR

+### Aurora

+- 10 gig increments
+- 2 copies of data in each AZ w/ minimum 3 AZ's ( 6 copies of your data )
+- extremely high available
+- storage is self healing, data blocks continiously scanned for errors
+- backups en

 # EC2 Notes